tifsheline/anilog/README.md

 ##How do I Join?

-Check out the following link to join AniLog.
+Check out the following link to join Anilog (https://shielded-stream-97248.herokuapp.com/).
 This site provides a secure way to create a profile and login information with an email and password.
 Upload a profile pic and you're ready to start socializing with other pet owners.
-You can update your pet's status,  visit other AniLogs and comment on their status.
+You can update your pet's status,  visit other Anilogs and comment on their status.

 ## Development Process